mishankov/web-tail/README.md

 ![](images/image-2.png)

 Options from left to right:
-- Dropdown to select one of files from `web-tail.config.json`
+- Dropdown to select one of sources from `web-tail.config.json`
 - Search field.
 Matching results will be selected.
 Search is case insensitive by default
 - `Filter` toggle.
 If enabled only lines with matching results are shown
 - `.*` toggle.
 If enabled treats text in search field as regular expression